NHS Careers > Explore by who you are > Teachers and careers advisers > Teachers and careers advisers - FAQs

 There are a few things to be aware of:

-- The NHS in England is currently made up of over 400 individual organisations and each is an employer in its own right with responsibility for its own policies on employment, work experience, volunteering etc. There are significant differences in approach to providing work experience across the NHS.
+- NHS healthcare in England is currently provided by around 1000 individual organisations and each is an employer in its own right with responsibility for its own policies on employment, work experience, volunteering etc. There are significant differences in approach to providing work experience across the NHS.

-- There are different types of NHS organisations - including hospital (acute) trusts, mental health trusts, ambulance service trusts and primary care trusts.
+- There are different types of NHS organisations - including hospital (acute) trusts, mental health trusts, ambulance service trusts, community-based providers and social enterprises.
 The NHS in your area may well be represented by at least three or four different trusts and any or all of these could offer work experience opportunities.

 - Students who have registered with our Step into the NHS programme can access our smart guide to finding work experience and see what other students have done on their work experience placements in the NHS.